ajlennon/checkopodo/README.md

 - 1.2				04/08/2006		AJL			Added site "down for maintenance" message

-- 1.1				31/07/2006		AJL			Backported to create a VS.NET2003 solution
-											which can target .NET 1.1.

-											Added support for the default IE proxy

-											Separated Core (query) project from UI code
+- 1.1				31/07/2006		AJL			Backported to create a VS.NET2003 solution which can target .NET 1.1.
+Added support for the default IE proxy.
+Separated Core (query) project from UI code.
 Added thread shutdown on form close.

 - 1.0				30/07/2006		AJL			Initial Release